fubark/cyber/docs/docs.md

 The goal of the JIT compiler is to be fast at compilation while still being significantly faster than the interpreter.
 The codegen involves stitching together pregenerated machine code that targets the same runtime stack slots used by the VM.
 This technique is also known as `copy-and-patch`.
 As the VM transitions to unboxed data types, the generated code will see more performance gains.

-## AOT compiler.
+## C backend.
-The ahead-of-time compiler generates a static or dynamic binary from Cyber source code.
-This is done by first compiling Cyber code into C code, and using a C compiler to generate the final binary.
+The C backend generates a static binary from Cyber source code by first transpiling to C code and relying on a C compiler to produce the final executable.
 The user can specify the system's `cc` compiler or the builtin `tinyc` compiler that is bundled with the CLI.
 *This is currently in progress.*